yazdipour/917/README.md

 ![partitions](partitions.png)

+## AUTOEXEC

+To run the app without machine use `cu m1 d2`, else `cu w d0 g1 m1`

-## Unimportant stuff / Does not need to be exactparti
+## Unimportant stuff - Does not need to be exactly the same

 * DOS folder
 * COMMAND.EXE